Tuberculosis Infection Control

 Tuberculosis infection control program

-This policy is applicable to all health care workers who conduct health care related or exposure prone work under the auspices of the university.
-In the context of this policy, “health care worker” can refer to employees, residents, students, postdoctoral research fellows, visitors or anyone conducting health care related or exposure prone work under the auspices of the university.
+This policy is applicable to all health care workers and trainees who conduct health care related or exposure prone work under the auspices of the university.
 This policy also applies to contract workers working in areas identified in the institutional risk assessment as work locations with increased risk for transmission of tuberculosis.

 - Date Reviewed: